 At 5:00 PM we had some tea and fruits and then just one more hour of meditation before the discourse.

 At 7:00 PM we watched the pre-recorded discourse by S.N.
 Goenka – our physically absent, yet ever-influential master.
 After the discourse, we had some more meditation and then we could finally walk around the yard for a few minutes and go to sleep.

 This schedule (with minimal variations) lasted for 10 days straight.
 It is important to note that we had two other instructors but they mostly answered our questions and managed the course – our real spiritual guide was the Goenka Gi.

 The dramatic code of discipline

 All of our precious belongings were confiscated at the entrance.
-No books, no paper, no laptops, and definitely no smart phones.
+No books, no paper, no laptops, and definitely no smartphones.
 Additionally, men were separated from women in dorms and in the meditation hall.
-Moreover, we had to observe the Noble Silence which meant we couldn’t talk to anybody expect our instructors for the duration of the course.
+Moreover, we had to observe the Noble Silence which meant we couldn’t talk to anybody except our instructors for the duration of the course.